 Cadiz is a place of staggering beauty, replete with a mysterious allure that maps its millenary heritage.
-The oldest continuously inhabited city in the western hemisphere, an incredibly popular destination for Spanish courses, Cadiz has been home to a variety of civilizations over the past 3,000 years.
+The oldest continuously inhabited city in the western hemisphere, an incredibly popular destination for a language immersion in Spanish, Cadiz has been home to a variety of civilizations over the past 3,000 years.
 From the audacious Phoenicians to their ambitious offspring, the Carthaginians, past the Romans, Visigoths, and Muslims, the city has long been a prominent settlement of strategic importance.

 Consequently, Cadiz has taken on many personalities throughout the ages, leaving behind an eclectic mix of styles for its visitors to admire today.
 At the same time, the topography of the city's utterly breathtaking location has limited the growth of the population to the closed quarters of the narrow slice of land that protrudes from the mainland and reaches out into the sea.

 At the same time, the historical importance and natural beauty of the area has transformed the Bay of Cadiz into one of the busiest and most active hotspots in Spain, helping to develop areas in the vicinity of the city.
 Such has been the case with Puerto Real and Puerto de Santa María, both within ten miles of Cadiz, and San Fernando and Rota, slightly more distanced from the capital of the province.